 Christopher Reeve’s Star Ceremony On The Hollywood Walk of Fame

-15 April 2015 marked the 18th anniversary of Christopher Reeve’s Hollywood Walk of Fame Star ceremony and party in Hollywood, California.
+April 15, 2017 will be the 20th anniversary of Christopher Reeve’s Hollywood Walk of Fame Star ceremony and party in Hollywood, California.
 We commemorate the occasion with a new gallery of never-before-released photos by Jim Bowers, Jo Addie, Lynn Anderson and other friends; and words of remembrance from Lynn Anderson and Jo Addie.

 In the mid-1990s, The International Network of Somewhere in Time Enthusiasts (INSITE) submitted the application and raised the money to get Christopher Reeve his star on Hollywood Walk of Fame in Hollywood, California.
 I was a member of this fine organization of approximately 10,000 members (they called me “the Superman guy”) during that time.
 I was thrilled when the Hollywood Chamber of Commerce finally approved the application.

 The ceremony took place on Tuesday, 15 April 1997, at 10:00 am in front of the Hollywood Entertainment Museum on 7021 Hollywood Boulevard.
 Prior to the event, early that morning, I walked down to the star’s location and photographed the two workers preparing the star.
 I met a few attendees from INSITE and talked for awhile, and then rushed back to my hotel to get dressed and ready all of my camera gear.
 I watched the press unload their trucks of video and camera equipment and ready themselves for the moment that Chris, Dana and Will Reeve and their friends would enter the Walk of Fame from the back of the museum.
 I could start to feel the high energy on the street!